ande3577/redmine_member_inheritance/README.md

 # Redmine Member Inheritance

+# Redmine 2.3 includes this functionality built in, plugin is obsolete.

 ## Overview

 A plugin to allow a newly create subproject to inherit all members from it's parent.